Ta mig till havet

-Ta mig till havet is a summertime-based song written by Peter Lundblad, and recorded by himself scoring a 1986 hit single.
-The song was also used as opening theme for the 1988 edition of Swedish summer vacation TV program Sommarlov.
+"Ta mig till havet" is a summertime-based song written and recorded by Peter Lundblad.
+It became a hit single for Lundblad in 1986.
+The song was used as the opening theme for the 1988 edition of Swedish summer vacation TV program Sommarlov.

-The song is often sung at sing-along events in Sweden.

 Other recordings

 Recording the song, Curt Haagers charted with it at Svensktoppen for four weeks during the period of 16 November-7 December 1986, peaking at 6th position.
 Curt Haagers recording also became available on the 1986 album Curt Haagers -87.